-RD 400 or RE 400 Radiographic Procedures IV
+RD 340 Radiographic Procedures IV

 This course is designed to provide first-year students with a working knowledge of routine radiographic positioning for visualization of the digestive and urinary system.
 Positioning of the critical patient and the pediatric for various procedures is addressed.
 The group process will be used to demonstrate and practice radiographic positioning, critique radiographs and to learn good departmental principles and practice.